-Anything students, prospective college applicants, can do which conveys this message: “I am interested in your campus.”
+Anything students, prospective college applicants, can do that conveys this message: “I am interested in your campus.”

 Why does demonstrated interest matter?

-- First, an essential qualification: Not all colleges and universities consider demonstrated interest, and those which do may consider it to varying degrees.
+- First, an essential qualification: Not all colleges and universities consider demonstrated interest, and those that do may consider it to varying degrees.

-- For those colleges which track demonstrated interest, its principle value lies in helping them predict which students, if admitted, are most likely to attend.
+- For those colleges that track demonstrated interest, its principle value lies in helping them predict which students, if admitted, are most likely to attend.
 Why is this so important?